 Why Medicine Denies Infection

-In 1982, Australian physician Barry Marshall proved that peptic ulcers were caused by the bacterium Helicobacter pylori —not stress, diet, or lifestyle as the medical establishment insisted.
+In 1982, Australian physician Barry Marshall proved that peptic ulcers were caused by bacteria— Helicobacter pylori —not stress, not diet, not your lifestyle choices like medicine claimed.

-Why did it take over 20 years for Marshall's findings to gain widespread acceptance?
+Why did it take 23 years for Marshall's findings to gain acceptance?

-Yet the medical establishment resisted.
 Conferences rejected his papers.
-Journals dismissed his findings.
-Senior physicians ridiculed the idea that bacteria could survive in stomach acid.
-Pharmaceutical companies continued promoting antacids and acid-suppressing medications.
+Journals refused publication.
+Senior physicians mocked the idea that bacteria could survive stomach acid.
+Pharmaceutical companies kept pushing antacids and acid suppressants—because that's where the money was.

 The Timeline of Denial: